Updated June 18, 2022

 The Current State of Affairs

 According to CIPA (Camera & Imaging Products Association), 2018 production of all dedicated digital cameras was 19.5 million units (8.6 million units were fixed-lens, 44% of the entire market).
-For Canon's estimate to become reality, total camera sales would have to drop to just under 10 million by 2021.
-Now, as far as fixed-lens sales go, a drop of 5 million units in two years is very possible (and is probably conservative).
+For Canon's estimate to become reality, total camera sales would have to drop to just under 10 million by 2021 (UPDATE: actual total sales for 2021 came to a bit over 8.3 million, with the pandemic partially being responsible, something Canon obviously couldn't have forseen).
+Now, as far as fixed-lens sales go, a drop of 5 million units over two years is very possible (UPDATE: and was, as 3 million units were sold in 2021, 33% of the entire market).
 Check out the annual overall decline (aside from 2009 & 2017) in fixed-lens digital cameras from their production peak in 2008:

 Now, it is pretty much a universal point of agreement that smartphones have been the undoing of the traditional fixed-lens digital camera; that trend has been accelerating with every new generation of phones; and, therefore, the final collapse of that part of the digital camera market is a foregone conclusion.
 But what about interchangeable lens cameras?
 There is no way that they could drop as precipitously, right?
-Well, Canon has projected for 2019 sales of ILCs by all members of CIPA at 8.6 million of which Canon expects to supply 4.2 million (CIPA's prediction was 10 million units, for a discrepancy of 14%).
+Well, Canon has projected for 2019 sales of ILCs by all members of CIPA at 8.6 million (UPDATE: actual shipments came to just under 8.5 million; pretty close :-)) of which Canon expects to supply 4.2 million (CIPA's prediction was 10 million units, for a discrepancy of 14%).
 A key reason for this pessimism cited by Canon was:

 Again, the often-promulgated explanation for the decline of DSLRs has been the rise of mirrorless alternatives (but according to the CIPA figures, mirrorless production has only slightly increased from 4.23 million units in 2012 to 4.26 million in 2018, with average annual production in between those years ranging from 3.1 - 3.3 million).
-But there have been at least two other more far-reaching reasons for the DSLR decline:
+(UPDATE: due mainly to the pandemic, mirrorless production fell to 2.9 million in 2020, and slightly rebounded back to 3.1 million in 2021) But there have been at least two other more far-reaching reasons for the DSLR decline:

 Now, of course, it often takes time for obsolescence to trickle down into the consumer's mind.
 We are creatures of habit, and will often stick with what is familiar and comfortable.
 But the generation(s) that thought of cameras as standalone devices are aging and shrinking quickly as far as market influence is concerned.
 And here is where a second individual's remarks from the photographic manufacturing world flipped a little switch in my mind and will lead to us jumping back three or four decades in Part 2.